LSped/asreview-insights-metrics-comparability-main/README.md

-# Enhancing ASReview Insights with new metric focusing on comparability
+# Enhancing ASReview Insights with New Metric Focusing on Comparability
 ###